Zeraph-Zen/ImmersiveFarming/README.md

 * Irrigation
   * Sprinklers!
 Sprinklers can be crafted in order to irrigate crops (6 block radius for the regular and 12 blocks for the high pressure one)
   * Water tiles only irrigate the adjacent farmland tiles
+* Carts
+  * Plow: to till land faster
+  * Sowing machine: to sow seeds and fertilize faster
+* Fertilization
+  * Compost can be made from the Industrial Composter multiblock
+  * Using compost on soil boosts crop growth
 * Farmland
   * Farmland can no longer be trampled by jumping on it
   * Bone meal can no longer be used on crops
   * Tilling dirt now requires several clicks (but better hoes speed up this process)
-* Fertilization
-  * Compost can be made from the Industrial Composter multiblock
-  * Using compost on soil boosts crop growth
 * Crop disease
   * Crops can become sick and will contaminate adjacent crops and eventually die
   * Using treated water in the sprinklers will prevent and cure diseases